Fever-Wits/phaim/LENSES.md

 The framework is not Anthropic-specific, not Claude-specific, not PHAIM-specific.
 It works because all sufficiently capable LLMs share overlapping training distributions from human language, and human language encodes cognitive procedures as semantic content.
 Naming a procedure activates retrieval of that procedure across any model that has access to it.

 This is the central thesis: **cognitive lenses are a universal substrate language between models, mediated by human language as shared protocol.**
+Readers who want to verify this are invited to test.

 ---